kairosProject/ApiController/README.md

 Start fail-safe operation.
 	Dispatching the process event over the stored event dispatcher with the computed process event name.
-	In case of failure, hydrate the process event with the resulting exception.
+	In case of failure, hydrate the process event with the resulting exception and log it.
 End fail-safe operation.

 Instantiating new response event, hydrated with the processing event response part.